 See page 48 of Secret Brighton to find out more.

-7. A time-capsule green wall
+7. A green wall of Victorian plants

 Running the length of the Victorian terraces on Madeira Drive is this incredible 1.2km long green wall which you can see on a cycle or walk along Madeira Drive, although most people don’t notice it at all.
 It was planted between 1870 and 1882 and some of the plants established when it was first built still thrive!